 Not in the way that you imagine.
 We are a collective: soul clusters in one body, soul clusters in many bodies.
 Though you like the proprietary feeling of “Me, myself, and I,” that is a total illusion.

 When you go back to review past lives, you are all the yous you’ve been.
 But all those yous have entailed direct connections to millions and millions of other yous.
 This is why you can know anything you want to know collectively because you are the collective.
 On one level, you are connected to this state where you are literally aware of everyone who has ever lived and will ever live.
 This is because in that great collective consciousness it is all known as one, as a whole—not as the individual hydrogen/oxygen molecules.
 It does not make a distinction within itself that I am So and So in this life, and I was Joe Schmoe in the last life, and I’m going to be Tinkerbell in the next life.
 That only exists in the linear type reality in which we live.

 Q: So there’s really no special connection between…. if I feel as if I’m communicating with my father….

-The power of the all that is and all of the particular details of how it works are beyond mental and emotional comprehension.
+The power of the All That Is and all of the particular details of how it works is beyond mental and emotional comprehension.
 But you need to know that it does work, that you’re not making up these encounters.
 They are real.
-Of course you maintain connections to all who have passed on, as well as all of those who will come.
+Of course, you maintain connections to all who have passed on, as well as all of those who will come.
 But, presently, that’s beyond the scope of most people’s understanding.